DIEP Flap Breast Reconstruction

 The passage of this historic legislation marked not just a legal milestone, but also a deeply meaningful achievement for those who need access to breast reconstruction services, as well as members of our own practice.
 Dr. Robert Taylor and our manager, Jennifer Moore, were key figures in the advocacy efforts that led to the bill’s success.
 Through their commitment and perseverance, they helped bring critical attention to longstanding gaps in insurance coverage for breast reconstruction.

-The leadership shown by Dr. Taylor and Jennifer throughout this process reflects a broader commitment to advancing access to care.
+The leadership shown by Dr. Taylor throughout this process reflects a broader commitment to advancing access to care.
 Along with support from patient advocates, state lawmakers, and national organizations like the American Society of Plastic Surgeons, their contributions helped pave the way for meaningful and lasting change for women across Arkansas.

 You can view more information about the new Arkansas breast reconstruction insurance law here.